2000 NAPA 500: Race

-In the views of certain fans, the final years of Waltrip's NASCAR career had involved him taking a metaphorical back seat to Jeff Gordon; who was a rising star back then.
+According to certain fans, the final years of Waltrip's NASCAR career had involved him allowing Jeff Gordon to take a leading role.
+Jeff Gordon was in his early career at the time.
 Darrell Waltrip's career with Fox Sports commenced with the Budweiser Shootout on February 11, 2001.
-The following week, Waltrip provided commentary for the fateful Daytona 500 race in which the death of Dale Earnhardt occurred on that race's final lap.
-Thankfully, the sport has gotten much safer since Dale Earnhardt was killed behind the wheel in 2001, and drivers like Ryan Newman are still with us.
-The sport has become more technology-dependent in the 21st century, however, and pure driving skill has been thrown aside in favor of luck-based strategies which involves the use of the ever-advancing technology and complicated mathematics involving angles and estimating the vehicles' maximum velocity.
+The following week, Waltrip provided commentary for the Daytona 500 race in which the death of Dale Earnhardt occurred on that race's final lap..

 43 drivers, all born in the United States of America qualified for the NAPA 500, driving either Chevrolet, Ford or Pontiac cars.
 13 other drivers failed to qualify, including Dick Trickle, Hut Stricklin, Morgan Shepherd and Hermie Sadler.
 Individual race earnings for each driver ranged from $180,550 to Jerry Nadeau ($ when adjusted for inflation) to $34,982 to last-place finisher Geoff Bodine ($ when adjusted for inflation).
 The total purse for the event was $2,336,442 ($ when adjusted for inflation).

 Notable crew chiefs who actively participated in this race included Robin Pemberton, Jimmy Fenning, Tony Eury, Sr., Greg Zipadelli, Donnie Wingo, Larry McReynolds, Hut Stricklin, Jeff Hammond among others.

 This was the last NASCAR race of the 20th century and of the 2nd millennium.
 While the price of gasoline and oil would remain cheap throughout the first five years of the 21st century, the constant threat of fossil fuel depletion eventually caused NASCAR to adopt electronic fuel injection as a fuel-saving measure.
 Concern for the environment also caught the eye of NASCAR officials during the 21st century; they would make an attempt to reduce the carbon footprint that NASCAR elevated during the 1970s, 1980s, and 1990s.

 The 2000 NASCAR Winston Cup Series season was when the average NASCAR fan could see some changes in the pecking order brewing.
 Matt Kenseth was an excellent young contender who could compete alongside Steve Park and Dale Earnhardt Junior.
 Fourteen different drivers would win, which was a substantial number back then.

 At least five of the drivers involved in this race are no longer living as of 2020, including Blaise Alexander, Dick Trickle, Dale Earnhardt, Bobby Hamilton, and John Andretti.
-Only Kurt Busch still remains in the NASCAR Cup Series from this race; making him one of NASCAR's elder statesmen.